-(a) Each standard on the kerb side must be enclosed to a height of 2100 mm with a split PVC tube adequately secured with duct tape to enclose all components and fittings (standards on the site side will be enclosed by a hoarding - see 17.6 Additional requirements for hoardings used in conjunction with gantries and scaffolds).
-See Figure 19.2.
+(a) Each standard on the kerb side must be enclosed to a height of 2100 mm with a split PVC tube adequately secured with duct tape to enclose all components and fittings (standards on the site side will be enclosed by a hoarding - see 17.6 and Figure 19.2 on page 153 for details).

-- 19.3.19 Colour and visibility requirements details further requirements on the appearance of standards. - (b) Scaffold components must not have any sharp edges or protrude into the footpath or roadway where they could pose a risk to pedestrians and cyclists. - (c) All standards must be setback a minimum of 1000 mm from the edge of any vehicle crossing, driveway, garage entrance, intersection, bus stop, fire hydrant, service cabinets, service pits, telephone booth, information hub, paving light, security bollard (permanent, removable and foldable) and wayfinding sign. - (i) For advice about removing or relocating road-related infrastructure or street furniture, see 10.4.5 Relocation or temporary removal of assets in public space. - (d) All standards must be setback a minimum of 300 mm from tactile ground surface indicators (TGSIs), in accordance with AS/NZS 1428.4.1. - (e) Standards must not be positioned over surfaces that may collapse or destabilise the scaffold in any way. - (f) Vehicle swept paths must provide 600 mm clearance to all standards and be reflected in your site plans. - (g) Counterweights may be required along standards for lateral stability. - (h) Nominal bearing pressures: - (i) A structural engineer must be engaged to verify the load from each standard is sufficiently distributed and will not compromise the supporting surface, which could result in instability or damage to the scaffold, underground services or nearby trees.
-See 10.5.1 for surface load limits. - (ii) Light and heavy duty scaffolds: Under dead load and 40% live loads, the nominal bearing pressure on the footpath must not exceed 100 kPa.
-If the bearing pressure will exceed this, you must provide a report from a structural engineer with your scaffold permit application to confirm that the footpath can support the structure without causing damage. - (iii) Special duty scaffolds: the dead load and the maximum non-impact loads must not exceed the nominal bearing pressure of 100 kPa.
-If the bearing pressure will exceed this, you must provide a report from a structural engineer with your scaffold permit application to confirm that the footpath can support the structure without causing damage. - (iv) The effect of standard loading on the stability of earth slopes of adjoining excavations must also be considered. - (v) Scaffold foundations must be monitored by a structural engineer for settlement: - (vi) every six months if the scaffold is mounted on a hard surface - (vii) every three months if the scaffold is mounted on a surface that is unsealed or in poor condition. - (viii) If the bearing pressure leads to the settlement of foundations or ground surfaces, appropriate safety controls must be implemented immediately.
-You must also: - (ix) report any evidence of subsidence to us as soon as practicable, together with any rectification works required to ensure the ongoing stability of the gantry - (x) repair any damage to municipal assets to our satisfaction - (xi) provide the three- or six-monthly survey results to us upon our request.
+See 19.3.19 Colour and visibility requirements for further requirements on the appearance of standards.

+(b) Scaffold components must not have any sharp edges or protrude into the footpath or roadway where they could pose a risk to pedestrians and cyclists.

+- (c) All standards must be setback a minimum of 1000 mm from the edge of any vehicle crossing, driveway, garage entrance, intersection, bus stop, fire hydrant, service cabinets, service pits, telephone booth, information hub, paving light, security bollard (permanent, removable and foldable) and wayfinding sign. - For advice about removing or relocating roadrelated infrastructure or street furniture, see 10.4.5. - (d) All standards must be setback a minimum of 300 mm from tactile ground surface indicators (TGSIs), in accordance with AS/NZS 1428.4.1. - (e) Standards must not be positioned over surfaces that may collapse or destabilise the scaffold in any way. - (f) Vehicle swept paths must provide 600 mm clearance to all standards and be reflected in your site plans. - (g) Counterweights may be required along standards for lateral stability. - (h) Nominal bearing pressures: - (i) A structural engineer must be engaged to verify the load from each standard is sufficiently distributed and will not compromise the supporting surface, which could result in instability or damage to the scaffold, underground services or nearby trees.
+See 10.5.1 for our surface load limits. - (ii) Light and heavy duty scaffolds: Under dead load and 40% live loads, the nominal bearing pressure on the footpath must not exceed 100 kPa.
+If the bearing pressure will exceed this, you must provide a report from a structural engineer with your permit application to confirm that the footpath can support the structure without causing damage. - (iii) Special duty scaffolds: the dead load and the maximum non-impact loads must not exceed the nominal bearing pressure of 100 kPa.
+If the bearing pressure will exceed this, you must provide a report from a structural engineer with your permit application to confirm that the footpath can support the structure without causing damage. - (iv) The effect of standard loading on the stability of earth slopes of adjoining excavations must also be considered.

+- (v) Scaffold foundations must be monitored by a structural engineer for settlement: - every six months if the scaffold is mounted on a hard surface - every three months if the scaffold is mounted on a surface that is unsealed or in poor condition. - (vi) If the bearing pressure leads to the settlement of foundations or ground surfaces, appropriate safety controls must be implemented immediately.
+You must also: - report any evidence of subsidence to us as soon as practicable, together with any rectification works required to ensure the ongoing stability of the gantry - repair any damage to municipal assets to our satisfaction - provide the three- or six-monthly survey results to us upon our request.